Bishop Estate East, Woodbridge

 The more I hike around Connecticut, the more I realize how much interconnection there is with our trails.
 For years when I’d hike the blue-blazes of the CFPA trails, I’d totally ignore the side trails that went off to who-knows-where.

-For instance, this tract of land off of route 69, only a few minutes from the Wilbur Cross and its Heroes’ Tunnel, connects southeast to West Rock State Park via the Regicides Trail (my Regicides hike here) and therefore all of New Haven.
+For instance, this tract of land off of route 69, only a few minutes from the Wilbur Cross and its Heroes Tunnel, connects to West Rock State Park via the Regicides Trail and therefore all of New Haven.
 You could spend an entire day, visiting museums, hiking, going up towers and over tunnels and all sorts of cool stuff.

-All from a Woodbridge Land Trust property you’ve never heard of – one which has a trailhead at a museum you’ve never heard of.
-And heck, the best brewery in the state is only 2 minutes south of said museum!
-(That would be New England Brewing Company if you live under a rock.
-Or don’t drink beer.
-Or care.)
+All from an unassuming Woodbridge property – one which has a trailhead at a museum you’ve never heard of.
+And heck, one of the best breweries in the state is only 2 minutes south of said museum!

 Yeah, I love this stuff.
 Quick interjection – Pre-dawn hiking in the rain is great and all, but man, it’s so much better when you pass one of these things just before the trailhead: